 Imaging Tests.
-The following imaging tests are a very important part of the diagnosis, staging and management of myeloma:
+The following imaging tests are a very important part of the diagnosis, staging and management of myeloma.
+Your doctor may order one or more of these tests to image the skeleton:

 - O Bone/Skeletal Survey.
-X-rays of all the bones in the body are taken and examined to identify areas of decreased bone density and bone lesions. - Magnetic Resonance Imaging (MRI) Scan.
+X-rays of all the bones in the body are taken and examined to identify areas of decreased bone density and bone lesions.
+This should not be confused with a bone scan which is not used to detect lytic bone lesions. - Magnetic Resonance Imaging (MRI) Scan.
 This imaging test is done in select cases.
 It uses a powerful magnet to measure water and fat in the body.
-It is useful for detecting abnormalities in the bone marrow signal and effects of disease on the spinal cord, known as "cord compression."
+It is useful for detecting abnormalities in the bone marrow signal and the effects of disease on the spinal cord, known as "cord compression."
 A whole-body MRI scan may be done when the skeletal survey does not show any signs of disease. - Whole Body Low-dose Computed Tomography (CT) Scan.
 In CT scans, many pictures of different areas inside the body are taken from different angles using x-rays.
 A computer combines all the images to create a single, clear and detailed picture.
-The amount of radiation used for this scan is much lower than for standard CT scans. - Positron Emission Tomography and Computed Tomography (PET-CT) Scan.
-A PET/CT scanner combines the techniques of both PET and CT in one machine.
+The amount of radiation used for this scan is much lower than that used for standard CT scans. - Positron Emission Tomography and Computed Tomography (PET-CT) Scan.
+A PET-CT scanner combines the techniques of both PET and CT in one machine.
 A single imaging session is all that is needed to produce a PET-CT scan that reveals information about both the structure and function of cells and tissues in the body.
 It provides a more detailed picture of where the cancer is located in the body than either test can by itself, and it is the only imaging test used to evaluate treatment response.

 Certain imaging tests may be done depending on the situation.
-For example, MRI has been found to be a very sensitive method to evaluate bone involvement; PET/CT is the most sensitive option for detection of extramedullary disease: and a whole body low-dose CT scan is preferred for its lower cost.
+For example, MRI has been found to be a very sensitive method to evaluate bone involvement (for example, when looking for spinal cord compression); PET-CT is the most sensitive option for detection of extramedullary disease (when looking for a plasmacytoma); and a whole-body low-dose CT scan is preferred for its lower cost.